vuhung16au/awesome-compose/wordpress-mariadb-redis/README.md

 - [Scaling](docs/SCALING.md) - Scaling strategies for high traffic
 - [Configuration](docs/CONFIGURATION.md) - Configuration details for each service
 - [Monitoring](docs/MONITORING.md) - Monitoring stack with Prometheus, Grafana, and exporters for Redis, MariaDB, and NGINX

-> ℹ️ **_INFO_**
->
-> For compatibility between `AMD64` and `ARM64` architecture, MariaDB is used as the database.
-> MariaDB 10 is compatible with both architectures and works well with WordPress as of 2025.
-> Note: WordPress does not natively support PostgreSQL but is fully compatible with MySQL/MariaDB, which is why MariaDB was chosen as the database solution.

 ## License